DarrenSmith10/darrensmith10.github.io/_posts/2025-08-19-Fashion-Portfolio.md

   -   Using React to make pages more responsive and user friendly using application states.

-  - Reploying a react application to Render.
+  - Reploying a react application to Next.js Vecal.

 ### Future Considerations  {#overview-future}
 - 💡 Potential improvements:
   1. Add more components such as Gallery Carousal to make the page more interesting.

-  2. Explore more use of 3d party Api such as Axios.
+  2. Add more fashion items to the projects and fill in the about page when client is ready.

+  3. Contact page needs more work and project routing needs more work in the future.

 ---